Rixile544/IMADASSIGNMENT01/README.md

 2. Designing the User Interface (UI)

-I designed the UI in the activity_main.xml file using the Layout Editor
+I designed the UI in the activity_main.xml file using the Layout Editor:

 EditText: A text box was added for the user to input the time of day (e.g., “morning”, “afternoon”).